chris453/React-blog/README.md

-﻿To run this program just change to the src directory and open cmd or terminal.
+﻿To run this program just change to the React-blog directory and open cmd or terminal from there.

+ run the command npm install

 run the command npm start to start the program